 The full cost to partake in this organised challenge is £329.
 A £66 deposit is required to reserve your place.
-In order to secure a spot, all you need to do is complete this short form.
+In order to secure a spot, all you need to do is email to email@example.com to arrange payment of your deposit.
 The remaining payment of £263 then needs to be cleared eight weeks before the event (so by 8 June 2019).
-Please make sure you also send an email to email@example.com to confirm you have registered.

-Places are limited for this date and we are unable to block book them in advance.
-This is an extremely popular challenge and once the allocation fills up, there are no more places!
+Space is very limited for this excursion as the date is fully sold out now apart from the remaining five places that we have secured.
+This is an extremely popular challenge and once our allocation fills up, there are no more places!
 As such, we strongly recommend you reserve your place immediately to avoid disappointment and join our growing NERF team taking on the challenge.